cobrateam/django-htmlmin/README.rst

     EXCLUDE_FROM_MINIFYING = ('^my_app/', '^admin/')

-As you can see, you use a regex pattern for URL exclusion.
+Regex patterns are used for URL exclusion.
 If you want to exclude all URLs of your app, except a specific view, you can use the decorator ``minified_response`` (check the next section above).

 Keeping comments
 ----------------

-The default behaviour of the middleware is remove all comments from HTML.
-If you want to keep your comments, set the setting ``KEEP_COMMENTS_ON_MINIFYING`` to ``True``: ::
+The default behaviour of the middleware is to remove all HTML comments.
+If you want to keep the comments, set the setting ``KEEP_COMMENTS_ON_MINIFYING`` to ``True``: ::

     KEEP_COMMENTS_ON_MINIFYING = True